jhenderson-tamu/Honorable_Honey_Badgers/README.md

 ## Security Features

--   Passwords hashed with bcrypt\
+-   User passwords are hashed using bcrypt before storage
+-   No plaintext credentials are saved in the database
 -   Isolated user data\
 -   Session-based authentication